Skip to content

 Putting the Family in Memoir

 Flannery O’Connor writes, ‘ … anybody who has survived his childhood has enough information about life to last him the rest of his days.’
-If you, like me, write about your family – unavoidable in memoir - how do you do that without hurt?
-One of my brothers, upon hearing that I was writing about … Continue reading Putting the Family in Memoir
+If you like me write about your family – unavoidable in memoir — how do you do that without hurting someone?
+Upon hearing that I was writing about our WW II … Continue reading Putting the Family in Memoir

 The Inciting Incident